zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 # Using ONNX

 In addition to Concrete-ML models and to [custom models in torch](torch_support.md), it is also possible to directly compile [ONNX](https://onnx.ai/) models.
-This can be particularly appealing, notably to import models trained with Keras (see [in this subsection](onnx_support.md#post-training-quantization).
-It can also be interesting in the context of QAT (see [in this subsection](onnx_support.md#importing-an-existing-model-trained-with-qat)), since lot of ONNX are available on the web.
+This can be particularly appealing, notably to import models trained with Keras.

-ONNX models can be compiled by performing post-training quantization (PTQ) or by directly importing models that are already quantized with quantization aware learning (QAT).
+ONNX models can be compiled by directly importing models that are already quantized with quantization aware learning (QAT). or by performing post-training quantization (PTQ) with Concrete-ML.

-## Post training quantization
+## Simple Example

 The following example shows how to compile an ONNX model using post-training quantization.
-The model was initially tained using Keras, before being exported to ONNX.
+The model was initially trained using Keras, before being exported to ONNX.
 The training code is not shown here.

+{% hint style="warning" %}
+This example uses Post-Training Quantization, i.e. the quantization is not performed during training.
+Thus this model would not have good performance in FHE.
+Quantization Aware Training (QAT) should be added by the model developer and importing QAT ONNX models can be done [as shown below](#quantization-aware-training).
+{% endhint %}

 ```python
 import numpy